Making Hive Insights 2.0 – The User Experience Perspective

 Viewers’ map representation in Explore; using viewers count and quality of experience

 The second component in Explore is the metrics panel.
-The metrics panel contains some graphs whether timeline or aggregated pie charts for the filtered viewer’s list, which are grouped based on the recurring three perspectives.
+The metrics panel contains graphs (timeline and/or aggregated pie charts) for the filtered viewer’s lists, which are grouped based on the recurring three perspectives.

 Metrics panel in Explore; using the recurring 3 perspectives to an event